theachoem/portfolio-jekyll/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-role: Designer + Developer
+role: Software Developer
-summary: Over 3 years+ of experience in designing and developing cross-platform mobile applications in Phnom Penh, Cambodia 📍.
+summary: Over 4 years+ of experience in designing and developing cross-platform mobile applications in Phnom Penh, Cambodia 📍.
 ---